shrut012/NumeriX-Tac-Toe/README.md

 ## Problem Description

-The task was to create a single-player Tic-Tac-Toe game with a great user interface, smooth animations, and an engaging user experience.
-However, the twist is that we won't be using the traditional "X" and "O" markers.
+The task was to create a single-player Tic-Tac-Toe game with a twist that we won't be using the traditional "X" and "O" markers.
 Instead, we'll use the numbers from 1 to 9, and each of these numbers can only be played once during the game.

 Here's how the game works: